-The Vietnamese had a long history of employing villages as military strongholds.
+The Vietnamese have a long history of employing villages as military strongholds.
 Centuries ago, when the Vietnamese expanded southward out of the Red River Delta, they confronted Cham and Khmer peoples in their path.
-In order to both protect settlers from attack and provide bases from which to launch military forays into Cham and Khmer territory, the Vietnamese constructed fortified villages along their frontier.
-According to author Jonathan Schell, the village of Ben Suc in Binh Duong Province northwest of Saigon had been one of those old fortified villages.
+To protect settlers from attack and provide bases from which to launch military forays into Cham and Khmer territory, the Vietnamese constructed fortified villages along their frontier.
+According to author Jonathan Schell, the village of Ben Suc in Binh Duong Province, northwest of Saigon, had once served as a fortified frontier village.
 The bastion of Ben Suc allowed the Vietnamese to secure the fertile Saigon River Valley.
-Schell, who would witness the destruction of Ben Suc during Operation Cedar Falls in January 1967, wrote, “…[Ben Suc] had a recorded history going back to the late eighteenth century, when the Nguyen Dynasty, which ruled the southern part of Vietnam fortified it and used it as a base in its campaign to subjugate the natives of the middle region of the country.”
+Schell, who witnessed the destruction of Ben Suc during Operation Cedar Falls in January 1967, wrote, “…[Ben Suc] had a recorded history going back to the late eighteenth century, when the Nguyen Dynasty, which ruled the southern part of Vietnam fortified it and used it as a base in its campaign to subjugate the natives of the middle region of the country.”

 Before the start of the First Indochina War, Ho Chi Minh hinted that he planned on exploiting the Vietnamese rural landscape as a weapon against the French Expeditionary Corps.
 Ho Chi Minh biographer William Duiker wrote of Ho’s intentions, “…[he] insisted the heroism of the Yugoslav partisans against Nazi Germany showed that the spirit of man was more powerful than machines, which could not operate effectively in swamps and thick jungles.
 [According to Ho] There were millions of straw huts that could serve as “Trojan horses,” in the rear of an invading army.”

-Unable to find the Vietminh because of the superb concealment of tunnel entryways and because the local population refused to reveal the hidden locations of the Vietminh troops, the French departed the Street Without Joy without destroying the Vietminh units in the area.
-Soon after the end of Operation Camargue, the Vietminh emerged from their subterranean hiding places and reasserted control over the region.
+Unable to find the Vietminh because of the superb concealment of tunnel entryways and because the local population refused to reveal the hidden locations of Vietminh troops, the French departed the Street Without Joy without destroying the Vietminh forces in the area.
+Soon after the end of Operation Camargue, the guerrillas emerged from their subterranean hiding places and reasserted control over the area.

 Fortified villages and their tunnel networks thwarted the permanent French occupation of the countryside.
 Consequently, the French found it impossible to dislodge the Communists with any military means short of the complete destruction of the villages and the forced removal of the inhabitants, actions that alienated the peasantry and spurred Vietminh recruitment.
 Later, when American military forces encountered Ho Chi Minh’s fortified villages in South Vietnam, they applied the same brutal tactics against them as the French had in the 1950s, with the same detrimental results.